sannivasreddy/CS1230-Final-Project/README.md

 God Rays:

 Using a combination of render targets and shaders, crepuscular rays were produced in post-processing.
 The scene with objects and the scene with light logic were separated.
+We did not include this in the final result, since we felt the results didn't blend with the rest of the scene well.

 Bloom: